MICLab-Unicamp/LobePrior/README.md

 ##### To predict lung lobe segmentation using parallel computing, add -p and -nw to specify the number of processes

-> python predict.py -i input -o output -p- nw 4
+> python predict.py -i input -o output -p -nw 4

 ##### Images for testing